pdf-association/pdf-issues/docs/32000-2-2020/clause07.md

 <p class="location">Change the first bullet point as follows:</p>
 <ul>
 <li>
-The values of all entries shown in "Table 17 - Additional entries specific to a cross-reference stream dictionary" shall be direct objects; indirect references shall not be permitted.
+<p>The values of all entries shown in "Table 17 - Additional entries specific to a cross-reference
+stream dictionary" shall be direct objects; indirect references shall not be permitted.
 For arrays (the <b>Index</b> and <b>W</b> entries), all of their elements shall be direct objects as well.
 <del onMouseEnter="mouseEnter(this)" data-issue="246">If the stream is encoded, the <b>Filter</b> and <b>DecodeParms</b>
 entries in "Table 5 - Entries common to all stream dictionaries" shall also be direct objects.</del>
 <ins onMouseEnter="mouseEnter(this)" data-issue="246">The values of all entries shown in "Table 5 - Entries common to
 all stream dictionaries" shall also be direct objects.
 For arrays, all array elements shall be direct objects and for dictionaries, all key values shall be direct objects as well.
-The <b>F</b> entry defined in Table 5 shall not be used.</ins>
+The <b>F</b> entry defined in Table 5 shall not be used.</ins></p>

+<p class="location">Append new informative NOTE below the first bullet as follows:</p>

+<p class="hangindent"><ins onMouseEnter="mouseEnter(this)" data-issue="403">
+NOTE: Metadata streams (see 14.3.2, "Metadata streams") and Associated Files (see 14.13, "Associated Files") are thus not allowed in cross-reference stream dictionaries.
+</ins></p>

 </li>
 <li>...</li>
 </ul>

 <h4 id="H7.5.8.4">7.5.8.4 Compatibility with applications that do not support compressed reference streams</h4>